gemrb/gemrb.github.io/_posts/2020-07-16-new-pathfinder-smarter-movement.md

 games, while the originals all had different speeds.
 This is most noticeable in Planescape: Torment with its bigger sprites.
-This pathfinder **unhardcodes base speed** into an .ini file variable, allowing varying speed between games and providing one more degrees of freedom for making new games with GemRB.
+This pathfinder **unhardcodes base speed** into an .ini file variable, allowing varying speed between games and providing one more degree of freedom for making new games with GemRB.

 So here it is and we hope you will like that your characters now learned how to walk smarter. :)